HOME-ENGLISH BLOG

 The Blue Bead portrays the themes of poverty, struggle for survival and the extraordinary power of human will.

 The struggle for survival is yet the next important theme of the story.
-It shows how the people residing in the vicinity of the forests face hardships each and every moment.
 Through the character of Sibia and her family Burke shows the hardships and challenges faced by these people every day.
 Even the lives of the Gujars in the encampments are continuously threatened by wild animals.
-Apart from these the scare of epidemics like cholera and influenza are there which break out rather frequently.

 However the most important theme of the story is the extraordinary power of human will.
-The proverb `if there’s a will there’s a way’ is very well depicted in the story.
-Sibia while returning from the cliff with her load of grass and sickle and hayfork saw a Gujar woman who had come to fill her gurrah from the river was attacked by a mugger-crocodile.
-Sibia instead of running away from there to save her life, counter attacked the crocodile with her hayfork and pierced its eyes and killed the reptile.
+Sibia while returning from the cliff with her load of grass and sickle and hayfork saw a Gujar woman attacked by a mugger-crocodile.
+She instead of running away from there counter attacked the crocodile with her hayfork.
+Sibia pierced its eyes and killed the reptile.
 She then helped the woman go back to the Gujar encampment.
 It is her willpower and determination that saved the Gujar woman’s life and made her victorious over the crocodile.

 Leave a Reply